Codford: Military camps

+Hillside badge

+Codford's 'Anzac Badge' was the idea of an Australian Brigade Commander during World War I, who wished to leave a visible memento of his brigade when it departed.
+This consists of a gigantic Rising Sun badge (measuring 53 × 45 metres), carved in 1916 into the grass of nearby Lamb Down to expose the underlying bright white chalk (51°09′13.50″N 02°01′28.16″W).
+The soldiers of 13 Trg Bn AIF who maintained the badge as a form of punishment named the site 'Misery Hill'.
+The badge was not fully completed, with the words "Australian Commonwealth Military Forces" and some ribbons missing.
+The Fovant Badges, roughly 10 mi away, have a completed version of the Rising Sun badge, built slightly earlier in 1916.

 Parish churches

 The two Anglican parish churches, although less than half a mile (800m) apart, continue in use; both are Grade II* listed buildings.
 The benefices were united in 1909, with the incumbent to live at St Peter's parsonage; today the parishes are part of the Upper Wylye Valley team ministry.

 St Peter's

 The building is from the 13th century, with a tower and south porch added in the 15th.
 Restoration in 1863 was by T.H.
 Wyatt.
-The church contains a 9th-century cross shaft with fine carving, of which Pevsner writes "This is of course what matters at Codford".
+The church contains a 9th-century Oolitic limestone cross shaft with fine carving, of which Pevsner writes "This is of course what matters at Codford".
 The font is 12th century.

 St Mary's

 The building originates in the late 12th/13th century, with a tower from the late 14th/15th; the chancel was rebuilt in the 17th century.
 In 1843-4 it was considered necessary to rebuild the church, apart from the tower and part of the chancel, on the same foundations; the south porch was moved and a south aisle added.
 The interior was again restored and reordered in 1878-9 by E Lingen Barker, and is described in the listed building record as "very characterful in the High Victorian style".